dennisdevio/milestone-project-4/README.md

 ### User Stories
 My goal was to create a website with a vibe that is appealing to the customer, with an intuitive design that presents the products, the sign up and log in forms, and the profile functionality in a clear manner.
 Additinally my aim was to create a site where the user can store their personal information such as shipping info and past orders.
-This feature was not fully implemented.
+This feature is not fully implemented at the moment.
 My second goal was to create a website that is available wherever the user is and that works smoothly on all devices, so that they can make a purchase or see their order whenever they need it.

 #### Business Owner User Goals